Kevin Coe: Confinement history

-Coe has been diagnosed with mixed personality disorder with narcissistic, histrionic and antisocial features.
+Coe was diagnosed with mixed personality disorder with narcissistic, histrionic and antisocial features.
 Coe also received a score of 25.3 on the Psychopathy Checklist, with nearly all of the core personality traits of psychopathy indicated.

-Release
+Release and death

 In January 2025, Coe's attorney petitioned for his release from McNeil Island due to his deteriorating health, noting that he suffered from severe depression, stroke, and heart disease, resulting in mobility restrictions that required a walker.
 Coe requested release to a home in Spanaway.
 On October 2, a judge in Spokane ordered his release.
-State officials initially stated he would be placed in an adult home in Federal Way, WA, but the King County Sheriff's Office later stated that due to "pushback" from that community he would be placed in Auburn, WA.
+State officials initially stated he would be placed in an adult home in Federal Way, Washington, but the King County Sheriff's Office later stated that due to "pushback" from that community he would be placed in Auburn, Washington.

+Coe died on December 3, 2025, just two months after his release from prison, at the age of 78.